JSkimming/Castle.Core.AsyncInterceptor/README.md

 ```

 The state of type `TState` returned from `StartingInvocation` can be `null`.
 Neither `StartingInvocation` nor
-`CompletedInvocation` are require to be overridden in the class that derived from `ProcessingAsyncInterceptor<TState>`
+`CompletedInvocation` are require to be overridden in the class that derives from `ProcessingAsyncInterceptor<TState>`.
 The default implementation of StartingInvocation simply returns `null`.
 If all you require is to intercept methods
 after they are invoked, then just implement `CompletedInvocation` and ignore the `state` parameter which will be
 null.
 In that situation your class can be defined as: